sludin/polychat_dissector/README.md

 ## Note

 This dissector is setup to find packets on port 8000.
 Life is easiest if you use this port.
-This can be changed but using the 'Decode As' functionality.
+This can be changed by using the 'Decode As' functionality.
 Right click on the output and choose 'Decode As...'.
-Then add a line for:
+Then add a line with:

 - Field: TCP port
 - Value: <YOUR PORT>